Barclays and other UK financial institutions are closing British expats accounts, what are your options?

 If your UK bank is closing your account, unfortunately opening a standard UK bank account is unlikely to be possible once you are no longer resident in the UK.

-However, there are a number of expat specific banks offering accounts – depending on your personal situation.
-We have evaluated a number of the expat bank accounts on the market and have provided a list of them here:
+We have evaluated a number of the most suitable bank accounts for expats and have provided a list of them here:

-Bank accounts options for expats >
+Best bank account options for British expats >

 Options for investment account closures